Top 15 rhubarb recipes

 It's only natural that the classic combination of rhubarb and custard would be reinvented in a light and fruity cake.
 Use homegrown roasted rhubarb to maximise on flavour.
 Enjoy a slice of this moist sponge with a cup of tea, or serve with a dollop of yogurt for dessert.

 We've got plenty more rhubarb-laden baked goods for you to try:

-There's plenty to celebrate in our punchy rhubarb & date chutney which provides the perfect mix of sweet and tartness.
+Our rhubarb & date chutney delivers the perfect mix of sweet and tart.
 Leave this spicy spread to mature for a month to develop a full-bodied flavour.
-It will provide the perfect accompaniment to cheeses, pâté, popaddoms and cold meats, or is equally delcious when slathered in sandwiches.
+It makes the perfect accompaniment to cheeses, pâté and cold meats, and it's equally delicious as a sandwich filling.

-If you're short on time, then rustle up our simpler rhubarb chutney which only takes 5 minutes to prepare.
+If you're short on time, then rustle up our simpler rhubarb chutney which only takes minutes to prepare.

 For an elegant dinner party dish, serve roasted rhubarb alongside pork fillets stuffed with black pudding.

-Experiment with this ingredient in other tradiitonal desserts such as a rhubarb steamed pudding or go further afield and whip up an American-style rhubarb & orange slump complete with fluffy dumplings and a fruity sauce.
+Combine rhubarb with creamy ricotta in a classic bread & butter pudding.
+Or experiment with rhubarb in other traditional desserts such as a rhubarb steamed pudding, or go further afield and make an American-style rhubarb & orange slump complete with fluffy dumplings and a fruity sauce.

 Like this?
-Find more rhubarb recipes...
+Find more rhubarb recipes: